thedarkwriter/courseware-lms-content/_lmscontent/orchestration_tasks/content.md

-# Introduction to Puppet Orchestration
+# Introduction to Puppet Orchestration and Tasks

-Puppet Tasks are a way to solve problems that don't fit well into Puppet's traditional configuration management model.
+Puppet **tasks** are a way to solve problems that don't fit well into Puppet's traditional declarative configuration management model.

 As we know, Puppet is great at modeling resources, and then enforcing state over time.
-It will check the state of a resource and then fix it if it's wrong.
-Then Puppet will send a report back to the Puppet Master if it changed anything.
+It will check the state of a resource, fix it if it's wrong, and send a report back to the Puppet Master if it changed anything.
 But sometimes you're not modeling the state of a resource.
-Sometimes you just need to orchestrate "point-in-time" changes.
-Instead of long-term configuration management, you just need to make something happen and be done with it.
-Puppet Tasks is a really simple way to do that and are quickest way to immediately upgrade packages, restart services, or perform any other type of single-action executions on your nodes.
+Instead, you just need to orchestrate "point-in-time" changes.
+Instead of long-term configuration management, you need to make something happen and be done with it.
+Puppet tasks are a simple way to do that and are the quickest way to immediately upgrade packages, restart services, or perform any other type of single-action executions on your nodes.

 The Puppet Orchestrator uses your existing Puppet Enterprise infrastructure to run tasks everywhere you need them.
 This allows you to scale up to global